dell/csi-baremetal-operator/docs/MANUAL_SCHEDULER_CONFIGURATION.md

           ```

       * Manually restart k3s service with new parameter `systemctl daemon-reload && systemctl restart k3s` .

+    * To manually patch version 1.23 and above use `kubescheduler.config.k8s.io/v1beta3` in the configuration manifest

     * For uninstall need to return service file to it's previous state.
 Delete `--kube-scheduler-arg` and restart service to apply changes.